 The Whole World Has Lost Its Mind

-In early February this year, every time I turned on National Public Radio, (NPR) I noticed they were banging the drums of fear.
-Every time I turned on the radio, which was often, within five words I would hear “coronavirus.”
+In January this year (2020), every time I turned on National Public Radio, (NPR) I noticed they were banging the drums of fear.
+Every time I turned on the radio, which was often when driving, within seconds I would hear “coronavirus.”

-There was no dialogue about how often we need to wash our hands and the need to throw all our clothes into the washing machine, shower and scrub up after coming home from being out and about.
-Instead, there was relentless talk about how contagious and deadly Covid 19, the coronavirus is.
-Banging the drums of fear sent the rest of the media, and the population of the whole United States into sympathetic dominance, “fight, fright, flight.”
+There was no responsible dialogue about how to stay healthy: how often we need to wash our hands and the need to throw all our clothes into the washing machine, shower and scrub up after coming home from being out and about.
+Instead, there was relentless talk about how contagious and deadly Covid 19 is.
+NPR banging the drums of fear sent the rest of the media, and the population of the whole United States into sympathetic dominance, “fight, fright, flight.”

 By March all the news networks and newspapers had picked up the drumbeat.
 People went into panic mode, stripping the grocery store shelves bare.
 You couldn’t find a roll of toilet paper.
 Toilet paper?